keefmoon/JustPromises/README.md

 ![](./logo.png)

-A lightweight and thread-safe implementation of Promises & Futures in Objective-C for iOS and OS X.
+A lightweight and thread-safe implementation of Promises & Futures in Objective-C for iOS and OS X with 100% code coverage.

 #Overview